 Mandatory data Mandatory data in the example Notes Food name Milk chocolate with hazelnuts, nuts and rum flavour Trade name such as "Mikado", "Dorina", etc. shall not be considered product name.
-List of ingredients and labelling of allergens Quantity of certain ingredients or ingredient categories Ingredients: sugar, whole milk powder, cocoa butter, hazelnuts (10%), chopped almonds (9%), cocoa mass, soy lecithin emulsifier, flavouring List of ingredients is given so that after the word "ingredients" all the ingredients a food are listed in descending order with regard to mass.
+List of ingredients and labelling of allergens Quantity of certain ingredients or ingredient categories Ingredients: sugar, whole milk powder, cocoa butter, hazelnuts (10%), chopped almonds (9%), cocoa mass, soy lecithin emulsifier, flavouring List of ingredients is given so that after the word "ingredients" all the ingredients of a food are listed in descending order with regard to mass.
 Certain food categories are exempted from the listing ingredients rule: fresh fruits and vegetables, carbonated water, fermented vinegar, cheese, butter, fermented milk and cream to which no other ingredients have been added, as well as foods consisting of a single ingredient, if the food name is the same as the name of the ingredient (e.g. honey).
 Net quantity 225 g Date of minimum durability Best used by: Nov 1, 2019 See explanation below the table.
+Special conditions of storage and/or use Store in a cool and dry place.
+Listed only if the information is important for preserving food properties.

-Mandatory data on packed foods are shown on the following example:
+Mandatory information on packed foods is shown in the following example: